 Reports of sexual assault, domestic violence, dating violence, stalking and/or any form of relationship violence or harassment received by Public Safety are investigated in cooperation with the local police, when applicable.
 Several avenues are available to report sexual assault, domestic violence, dating violence and/or stalking.
-A victim or witness can file a private and/or anonymous report with the Vice Chancellor for Student Affairs Office, Public Safety, the Counseling and Health Center, Residence Life Staff, and/or a Campus Security Authority (CSA) all of whom will assist the victim in notifying law enforcement if the victim so chooses.
+A victim or witness can file a private, but not anonymous report with the Dean of Students Office, Public Safety, the Counseling and Health Center, Residence Life Staff, and/or a Campus Security Authority (CSA) all of whom will assist the victim in notifying law enforcement if the victim so chooses.
+Anonymous and confidential reports can be made to the Counseling and Health Center.

 For more information see Resources of Help at the end of this document.
 This does not obligate the victim to press charges.
 Reports can be made online.
-The Vice Chancellor for Student Affairs Office will comply with a student's request for assistance in contacting support agencies on or off campus, notifying proper law enforcement authorities including UW-Green Bay Public Safety and/or local police, and discussing the various options available to the victim.
+The Dean of Students Office will comply with a student's request for assistance in contacting support agencies on or off campus, notifying proper law enforcement authorities including UW-Green Bay Public Safety and/or local police, and discussing the various options available to the victim.
 The victim has the right to decline reporting the incidents to authorities.
-The Vice Chancellor for Student Affairs Office and UWGB Public Safety will provide assistance with facilitating and enforcing orders of protection, no contact orders, restraining orders, or similar lawful orders issues by criminal, civil or tribal courts or the institution.
+The Dean of Students Office and UWGB Public Safety will provide assistance with facilitating and enforcing orders of protection, no contact orders, restraining orders, or similar lawful orders issued by criminal, civil or tribal courts or the institution.
 Victims will be provided written notification about options for support and assistance at time of contact.
-Any employee who witnesses or receives a report of a sexual assault, domestic violence, dating violence and/or stalking is required to report the incident to the Vice Chancellor for Student Affairs, or Public Safety.
-The Vice Chancellor for Student Affairs and Public Safety compile reports for disseminating statistical information to the campus and public as required by state and federal law.
+Any employee who witnesses or receives a report of a sexual assault, domestic violence, dating violence and/or stalking is required to report the incident to the Dean of Students Office, or Public Safety.
+The Dean of Students Office and Public Safety compile reports for disseminating statistical information to the campus and public as required by state and federal law.